One of four juvenile salmon found upstream of the former migration barrier. Photo: Improve Aquatic LIFE.

 Now the Görarp dam has been removed – 30 kilometers of free fish migration

-Parts of the over 90-year-old Görarp dam in River Råån have now been demolished, making around 30 kilometers of waterway accessible to fish and other aquatic animals.
-The demolition restores the natural flow of the Råån river, which will strengthen the stocks of trout, among others, but also benefit more weak-swimming species such as river lamprey.
+Parts of the over 90-year-old Görarp Dam in the River Råån have now been removed, making around 30 kilometers of river accessible to fish and other aquatic animals.
+The demolition restores the natural flow of the River Råån, which will strengthen the stocks of trout, among others, but also benefit weaker species such as river lamprey.

 Read more